saulrichardson/solstice/data/cache/Zimmerman_et_al.__2023_/extracted/document.md

 quaternary care hospitals as well as suburban and rural commu- nity hospitals.
 It has a 60 % market share of all hospital beds in the county and accepts patients with all insurance products.
-Sec-
+Sec- ond as an integrated healthcare system its EMR is robust with

 ### ate potential im